BCghadmin/mkdocs-bc/docs/base/base_index.en.md

 ## User rights

-For a user with limited rights (not SUPER), assign the user rights set CPC-BSE SunoBase.
+For a user with limited rights (not SUPER), assign the user rights set CPC-BSE CENTRALPLUS.

 ## Reports